krisrok/com.krisrok.vfxpath/README.md

 Have a look at the included [Samples](#Samples) for some more concrete usage pointers.

-In general you just need to:
+In general you need to:
 1. Add a Visual Effect component to your GameObject
 	- Set or create a Visual Effect Asset configured to have the neccessary properties exposed
-1. Add a SplineContainer component to (the same or any other) GameObject
+1. Add a SplineContainer component (to the same or any other GameObject)
 	- Create a spline using the scene view tools
 1. Add a [VFXPropertyBinder](#VFXPropertyBinder) component to the same GameObject
 	- Add the Property Binding: `+` -> VfxPath/Spline